CCB Bioinformatics Bootcamp

 The course will allow students to apply programming to the problems that they face in the lab and to leave this course with a sufficiently generalized knowledge of programming (and the confidence to read the manuals) that they will be able to apply their skills to whatever projects they happen to be working on.
 The course assumes no programming experience, and there are no prerequisites for the course.

-The summer “Introduction to Programming for Bioinformatics” bootcamp will be held in June, 2021.
-The bootcamp will most likely be held online this summer.
+The summer “Introduction to Programming for Bioinformatics” bootcamp will be offered in January 2022.

 Please email email@example.com if you would like to be added to the bootcamp mailing list and be informed when registration is open for the summer bootcamp.

 The schedule below shows an approximation of what is covered in the course.